 Not all states have online databases – the states of Massachusetts, Delaware, Wyoming, and South Dakota do not.
 If you need information for them, you have to run a county check for all the areas where the person has lived.
 A national check will only yield records from the other 46 states.

 All background checks contain information about incarceration records, sex offenses, warrants, arrests, court records, and convictions of felonies and misdemeanors regardless of which type of check you opt for.
 The amount of information you have about your date will determine the type you choose.

 What’s the Easiest Background Check?

 It might be a good idea to start with their social media profiles.
+You can use the online social media assessment services as well.
 The internet can provide a wealth of data about your date, while the information from a standard background check is limited to criminal charges and convictions.
 Turn off your personalization settings and google your date’s city and name.
 You’ll probably get links to their social media.